Skip to main content

 3. Writing and Submitting a Medical Summary Report (MSR)

-The DDS examiner will never meet the applicant - this is an opportunity for the SOAR case manager to tell the applicant's "story."
+SSA and DDS will never meet the applicant - this is an opportunity for the SOAR case worker to tell the applicant's "story."

 The Medical Summary Report (MSR) is a SOAR signature tool and key to a successful application.
-It is a letter written by the case manager, and submitted to SSA as part of the SOAR application packet.
+It is a letter written by the SOAR case worker, and submitted to SSA as part of the SSI/SSDI application packet.
 The MSR provides an overview of the applicant's life story and how they came to be in their current circumstances.
-It provides a succinct, comprehensive summary of the applicant’s medical treatment history and describes any functional impairments that stem from psychiatric or medical conditions and affect their ability to work.
+It provides a succinct, comprehensive summary of the applicant’s medical treatment history and describes any functional impairments that stem from mental or physical health conditions and affect their ability to work.

 4. Obtaining a Co-Signature on the MSR by an Acceptable Medical Source

-An MSR that is co-signed by an acceptable medical source will be considered a “medical opinion."
+An MSR that is co-signed by an Acceptable Medical Source (AMS) will be considered a “medical opinion."

-Acceptable medical sources include physicians, psychiatrists, psychologists, advanced practice registered nurses, physician assistants, and audiologists.
-It is not necessary for these providers to write the MSR and they are not responsible for determining if an applicant meets SSA’s disability criteria.
+Acceptable Medical Sources (AMS) include physicians, psychiatrists, psychologists, advanced practice registered nurses, physician assistants, and audiologists.
+These providers do not need to write the MSR and are not responsible for determining whether an applicant meets SSA’s disability criteria.
 The MSR is still a powerful piece of evidence, even if a co-signature cannot be obtained.

 5. Completing a Quality Review of Applications Prior to Submission